Technical Architecture

 Inheritance

-• • Start with parent's Terms, Principles, Rules
+• • Start with parent’s Terms, Principles, Rules.

-• • Override or extend as needed
+• • Override or extend as needed.

-• • Maintain compatibility requirements
+• • Maintain compatibility requirements.

 Isolation

-• • Experiment without affecting parent
+• • Experiment without affecting parent.

-• • Custom MCP connections
+• • Custom MCP connections per branch.

 Contribution

-• • Propose improvements upstream
+• • Propose improvements upstream.

-• • Share successful innovations
+• • Share successful innovations.

-• • Cross-pollinate ideas
+• • Cross-pollinate ideas safely.

 Security Architecture

-Permission layers and security features
+Permission layers and security features.

 Permission Layers